CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 > 🤔 "What does the number `10.3` round to?”

-Again we can use NODE REPL in order to round the number 10.3 to the nearest whole number.
-However, in this case, there is no operator for rounding the number 10.3.
-Instead this time we must use a **function**.
+Again we can use Node REPL in order to round the number 10.3 to the nearest whole number.
+However, in this case, there is no arithmetical operator for rounding the number 10.3 in JavaScript.
 In programming, we may want to carry out a task many times.
 For example, we will often want to round numbers again and again.
-So for this purpose, we can make use of a function called `Math.round`.
-A function is a reusable set of instructions: so in the case of `Math.round` it contains instructions for rounding any number.
-Functions will often take **inputs** and then **apply the set of instructions to the input** in order to produce an **output**.
+So in this case we can use a **function**.

 :::note

 Definition: A function is a reusable set of instructions.

 :::

+In particular, we can make use of a function called `Math.round`.
+Recalling the definition, a function is a reusable set of instructions: so in the case of `Math.round` it contains instructions for rounding any number.
+Functions will often take **inputs** and then **apply their set of instructions to the inputs** in order to produce an **output**.

 Let’s see how we can use `Math.round` in the Node REPL.